You can make a difference – get involved and have your say

 Sports and cultural scholarships are awarded to students that have exceptional abilities so that they can develop their talents to their full potential.
 There is a formal application process that is open to all students.
 Fourteen scholarships of £300 are available and the awards are released subject to a successful report from the students Head of School.

-The College is supported by three charitable trusts that make awards recognising academic achievement and students that have overcome adversity to progress their leaning.
+The College is supported by three charitable trusts that make awards recognising academic achievement and students that have overcome adversity to progress their learning.

 - Live in the Dulais and Neath Valleys – Crynant, Glynneath, Banwen, Seven Sisters, Pant -y Ffordd, Dyffryn Cellwen and Onllwyn